-This article was last updated Dec 07, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Dec 07, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Cardholders are sometimes surprised to find blank checks appear in the envelope with their monthly credit card statements.
 Card issuers often refer to these as convenience checks — but the truth is they’re not all that convenient.

 “The trouble with these convenience checks is that the banks often treat them like a cash advance, which makes them really expensive,” said Matt Schulz, chief industry analyst at CompareCards.